XM Satellite Radio: XM Radio Online

 XM Radio Online (XMRO), XM's Internet radio product, offered many of XM's music stations and could be accessed from any Internet connected computer, or via the SiriusXM mobile app.

 Weather and traffic

-XM also provided data services such as weather information for pilots and weather spotters through its Sirius XM Weather & Emergency datacasting service.
+XM also provided data services such as weather information for pilots and weather spotters through its SiriusXM Weather & Emergency datacasting service.
 This information could be displayed in the cockpit of an aircraft equipped with a satellite weather receiver.

 Commercial adoption and partnerships

 In 2004, JetBlue announced that XM Satellite Radio service would be available in its Embraer regional jets beginning in 2005.
 Also in 2005, AirTran Airways began putting XM Satellite Radio on their aircraft.
 United Airlines started carrying XM programming in March 2006.
 Zipcar, an urban car-sharing service in the United States, initially installed XM receivers in all of their vehicles, but later announced they would be removed from its fleet in the following months due to uncertainty in the market.